AprilSylph/Outbox-for-Tumblr/README.md

 ## Usage
 Saving asks and answers is done passively.
 Open your outbox by clicking on the addon icon in the browser toolbar.

+Up to 512 items can be stored at a time.
+If this limit is reached, older items will be deleted automatically as new items are saved.

 On Firefox, it is possible to save asks sent on blogs with custom domains (e.g. https://www.davidslog.com/ask) by granting "Access your data for all web sites" in the extension's permissions.

 ## Support